7 Applications of Convolutional Neural Networks

 Convolutional neural networks can also be used for document analysis.
 This is not just useful for handwriting analysis, but also has a major stake in recognizers.
 For a machine to be able to scan an individual's writing, and then compare that to the wide database it has, it must execute almost a million commands a minute.
 It is said with the use of CNNs and newer models and algorithms, the error rate has been brought down to a minimum of 0.4% at a character level, though it's complete testing is yet to be widely seen.

-Historic and Environmental Collections
+Collecting Historic and Environmental Elements

 CNNs are also used for more complex purposes such as natural history collections.
 These collections act as key players in documenting major parts of history such as biodiversity, evolution, habitat loss, biological invasion, and climate change.